oneapi-src/oneDNN/tests/benchdnn/doc/driver_binary.md

 `--sdt` options, if present, must have same number of arguments.

 ## Element broadcasting
-Element broadcasting supported for the second tensor: it can have fewer dimensions than the first one.
+Element broadcasting is supported for both tensors.
+Additionally, the second tensor can have fewer dimensions than the first one.
 The trailing dimensions are implicitly padded with dimensions of size 1.
 For example, for a 8x7x6:1x7 problem the 1x7 tensor dimensions are first padded to 1x7x1.
 Then, according to the definition of the primitive, each element of the second tensor is broadcast across the first and the last dimensions when applying a binary operation.

 ## Essence of Testing
 Input data is initialized with floating point values while ensuring that there